The adventure of converting a 1989 bus into a cozy tiny home.

 Look, we have a bed!

-We spend weekends at the bus while working on things now, which is pretty tricky space-wise, but, it’s oh so wonderful to get out of town and just BE with the bus.
+We spent weekends at the bus while working on things, which was pretty tricky space-wise, but, it's oh so wonderful to get out of town and just BE with the bus.
+I highly recommend a "test run" of sorts with your bus conversion at some point during your build, if you're able.

-Spending multiple days and nights here has been a great experience to test things out and adjust our setup and supplies as we go.
-We have the unique opportunity to try out tiny living and bus life before we go 100% full-time with it, which we’re really thankful for!
+Spending multiple days and nights in our bus before hitting the road was a great experience to test things out and adjust our setup and supplies as we go.
+We had the unique opportunity to try out tiny living and bus life before we go 100% full-time with it, which we're really thankful for!

 I sewed up our guest bed / couch cushions, we added our countertop (still a work in progress), and started to put more things together.

 Our composting toilet is housed in that box on the left near the bed.
 The box cover flips up.
-Ben’s actually working on the built-in for the shower/tub right now as I write this.
-It’s being installed directly across the bus from the toilet area.
-Stayed tuned for a new photo.
+Our reclaimed shower/tub right now wasn't completed at the time, check out our Instagram for that and more.

 On the left side you can see our lovely kitchen table.
 It's hinged and can be flipped down when not in use.
 It's a gorgeous antique reclaimed maple butcher block.
 We kept the surface original (added a few coats of tung oil) and back planed it to make it a bit thinner.